jiliana/MovieMatch/README.md

 - [x] User can swipe movies right or left based on their preference
 - [x] Generate code and code login (kahoot style)
 - [x] Swiping has animations
-- [ ] Rankings of the group's favorite movies
+- [x] Rankings of the group's favorite movies

 **Optional Nice-to-have Stories**
+- [x] App Icon and Launch Page
-- [ ] Specified moveis based on streaming services
+- [ ] Specified move is based on streaming services
 - [ ] Saving user information/preference

 ### 2. Screen Archetypes